[Feature image by James Marty]

 Opinion: Based on those articles we talked about earlier, heavy stubble is the most attractive thing you can do with your face.
-This particular breed of facial hair looks very masculine, and exudes just the right amount of done-undone grooming.
+This particular breed of facial hair looks very masculine and exudes just the right amount of done-undone grooming.
 If you can pull off a nice, even length of heavy stubble, we say go for it.

 What It Is: Full, thick hair growth in the chin, upper lip, and lower cheek areas.

 Level of Maintenance Involved: Beards of any length will need maintenance in terms of shaping, trimming, and moisturizing with conditioners and oils (we recommend one with several essential oils, like the Wisdom Beard Oil from Can You Handlebar ).

 Opinion: Men with long, well-maintained beards have a sort of sexy scholarly thing going for them.
 They appear sophisticated yet gruff, like a man who can crunch numbers and also chop down trees or wrestle a bear.
 However, there’s a fine line between a full beard and an ultra-long, borderline terminal length beard, which is no longer attractive.
 Just… long.

 Chinstraps are attention hogs.
 They require a crazy amount of maintenance, and, they look unnatural because of it.

 These are just opinions, of course.
 The best advice we can give you regarding your facial hair is to experiment, find a style that fits your look, career, and grooming habits, and go from there.
-The best mustache, stubble, or beard on a man is one that is worn with confidence.
-So, wear your No Shave November look with pride.
-And of course, if you ever grow weary of your ‘stache, a new look is only a shave away.
+The best mustache, stubble, or beard is one worn with confidence and a tie.
+So, wear yours with pride.